 - Organizations need to raise 75% of project funds prior to applying.
 However, if the applicant believes they will reach that mark by the time the board meets or soon after, they may go ahead and apply.
 Additionally, if the applicant is asking for the full cost of the project to be funded OR if the request will help them reach the final cost of the project, then the 75% requirement does not apply.

 - Board members review all applications.
 If the application is moved to the next phase, a board member will reach out directly to schedule a phone call or site visit to further discuss the project.

 - Grant requests should generally fall under $200K, in particular if the organization has never received a grant from the foundation.

-If you have an active grant with the foundation, please submit your final reports to Aki via email.
+If you have an active grant with the foundation, please submit your final reports to Rachel via email.
 In the subject line of the email, please make note that the report is for the Irwin Foundation grant.